R0h1tAnand/Local-CTI/readme.md

-# CTrag
+# Local-CTI

 <p align="center">
     <img src="images/logo.webp" width="400s">
 </p>

-CTrag is a cyber threat intelligence tool that uses local large language models (LLMs) and a vector database to answer your questions about cyber threats.
+Local-CTI is a cyber threat intelligence tool that uses local large language models (LLMs) and a vector database to answer your questions about cyber threats.
 It's built on top of Langchain, Ollama, Chroma, and PyPDF.

 ## Credits